About Fracture Repair

 If you experience a severe hand or wrist fracture that shifted your bones or caused them to break through the skin, you will likely need surgery.
 Surgery will help restore the proper alignment of your bones and protect the joints against stiffness, early onset arthritis, or other infections.
 Repairing the fracture promotes a complete recovery by helping you start moving the bones again as they heal.

 Complex fracture repair is performed to improve the alignment of broken bones and to maximize function and motion as the bones heal.
 At MedStar Orthopaedic Institute, we offer the least invasive treatment options possible.
 However, when fractures are severe or complex, they often need surgical repair to realign the bones for proper healing.
-Some of the most common causes of hand and wrist fractures include:
+Some of the most common causes of fractures include: